 Bachelor of Social and Environmental Sustainability

-The Bachelor of Social and Environmental Sustainability (BSEnS) explores the biggest global problems we have caused by injustice towards the environment and to communities, from pollution to world hunger.
+The Bachelor of Social and Environmental Sustainability (BSEnS) explores the biggest global problems we have caused by injustice towards the environment and to communities, from pollution and climate change to world hunger.

-You will gain meaningful skills towards including how and why these issues happen, and the actionable steps we need to change these.
+You will gain meaningful skills including understanding how and why these issues happen, and the actionable steps we need to change these.

 Help us build a sustainable and equitable future in business, policy, and global society.

-- Use UC's local and global contacts with entrepreneurs, environmental scientists, tangata whenua, and other change makers
+- Use UC's local and global contacts with entrepreneurs, environmental scientists, tangata whenua, Pasifika partnerships, and other social change makers.

 You will need University Entrance (or equivalent) to enrol.

 If English is your additional language, you are also required to meet UC's English language requirements.

 For information on the enrolment process, please see how to apply for undergraduate qualifications.